-Level 3 Health and Social Care: Practice (Children & Young People) qualification is assessed holistically, which means that your evidence will be collected from real working situations that show you can work confidently and consistently across all aspects of the qualification on more than one occasion.
-Once it is agreed, between you, your assessor and your manager that you are ready to be assessed, you will begin to prepare for your final assessment.
+Level 3 Children's Care, Play, Learning and Development: Practice qualification is assessed holistically, which means that your evidence will be collected from real working situations that show you can work confidently and consistently across all aspects of the qualification on more than one occasion.
+Once it is agreed, between you, your assessor and your manager, that you are ready to be assessed, you will begin to prepare for your final assessment.
 This consists of:

 - an externally set, internally marked set of tasks

 - a portfolio of evidence

-- an assessor-led discussion.
+- assessor-led discussion